jkutner/jkutner.github.com/_posts/2017-04-28-oh-the-places-your-java-memory-goes.md

 memory leaks like the one described by Evan Jones of Twitter in [Debugging Java Native Memory Leaks](http://www.evanjones.ca/java-native-leak-bug.html).
 * Set your maximum heap size (`-Xmx`) lower.
 Too many apps are running with a heap that is far bigger than what they need.
-But a heap that is too big can actually hurt performance because, because it causes the GC to take a nap, and then forces it to work overtime when it does run (often causing long pauses).
+A heap that is too big can actually hurt performance because, because it causes the GC to take a nap, and then forces it to work overtime when it does run (often causing long pauses).
 * Tune `glibc` by setting `MALLOC_ARENA_MAX` to a lower value than it's default, which is